robinjanssens/5-DSP-Project/README.md

 *By Robin Janssens*

-## Intro
+## Run Code

 ### CLI
-to run from CLI go to project folder and type `matlab -r projectDSP`
+to run from CLI go to project folder and type `matlab -r project`

 ### GUI
-In your file explorer right click on the .m file and press `Run`
+In your file explorer right click on the project.m file and press `Run`